MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 ```

 ### -Alias
-!!!
-Exchange Server 2010

-The Alias parameter specifies the e-mail alias of the user and its associated mailbox in the service that you're creating.

-The alias can be a combination of characters separated by a period with no intervening spaces.
-Don't use special characters in the alias.

-!!!
-Exchange Server 2013

-The Alias parameter specifies the email alias of the user and its associated mailbox in the service that you're creating.

-The alias can be a combination of characters separated by a period with no intervening spaces.
-Don't use special characters in the alias.

-!!!
-Exchange Server 2016

 The Alias parameter specifies the Exchange alias (also known as the mail nickname) for the recipient.
 This value identifies the recipient as a mail-enabled object, and shouldn't be confused with multiple email addresses for the same recipient (also known as proxy addresses).
 A recipient can have only one Alias value.

 The value of Alias can contain letters, numbers and the characters !, #, $, %, &, ', \*, +, -, /, =, ?, ^, \_, `, {, |, } and ~.
 Periods (.) are allowed, but each period must be surrounded by other valid characters (for example, help.desk).
 Unicode characters from U+00A1 to U+00FF are also allowed.
 The maximum length of the Alias value is 64 characters.